Carson Kelly: Arizona Diamondbacks

 The 2020 season did not start until July 24 due to the impact of COVID-19.
 On August 9, after starting pitcher Madison Bumgarner struggled and lasted only two innings, Kelly pitched a scoreless inning during a blowout loss to the San Diego Padres.
 Kelly appeared in a majority of games at the catching position in 2020, splitting time with Stephen Vogt but getting most of the September starts.
 In 39 games, Kelly batted .221 with five home runs and 19 RBIs.

 Kelly began the 2021 season hitting .338 with 6 home runs before being placed on the injured list (IL) on May 17 with a toe fracture.
 He was activated on May 25.
 However, he only batted .171 over his next 22 games.
 On June 19, Kelly suffered another fracture, this time to his wrist, and was once again placed on the IL.
 He returned on July 30.
+Kelly played in 104 games for the Diamondbacks during the 2022 campaign, batting .211/.282/.334 with seven home runs and 35 RBI.

 On January 13, 2023, Kelly agreed to a one-year, $4.275 million contract with the Diamondbacks, avoiding salary arbitration.
+On March 20, Kelly left a spring training game after he was hit in the arm by a pitch from Chicago White Sox reliever Gregory Santos.
+The next day, he was diagnosed with a fractured right forearm.
+Kelly was placed on the 60-day injured list on May 20.
+After an eight–game rehab assignment with the Triple–A Reno Aces, Kelly was activated and assumed the roster spot of José Herrera, who was sent down to Triple–A. In 32 games for the Diamondbacks, he batted .226/.283/.298 with one home run and six RBIs.
+On August 13, Kelly was designated for assignment following the promotion of Bryce Jarvis.
+He was released by the Diamondbacks on August 15.

+Detroit Tigers

+On August 19, 2023, Kelly signed a major league contract with the Detroit Tigers that included a club option for the 2024 season.
+The option, worth $3.5 million, was picked up on November 6. despite Kelly hitting .173 in 18 games for Detroit.

+Kelly appeared in 60 contests for the Tigers in 2024, hitting .240/.325/.391 with seven home runs and 29 RBI.

+Texas Rangers

+On July 28, 2024, the Tigers traded Kelly to the Texas Rangers in exchange for Tyler Owens and Liam Hicks.
+In 31 games for Texas, Kelly batted .235/.291/.343 with two home runs and eight RBI.